Preft/Butler-Project3-GroupG/README.md

 ![original_features.png](images/original_features.png)

 * A random forest regressor model was chosen over a linear regressor model bassed on having the highest accuracy.
-Initial results were encouraging (Table 1).
-The five least impactful features identified by the model were removed with a negligible impact to the perfomance of the model.
-After exploring multiple combinations of features, the least impactful feature was removed for a total of nine features.
+Optimization of the model was evaluated by removing features (Table 1).
+After exploring multiple combinations of features three models were created.
+The first model contained nine-features with the least impactful one removed.
+The second model included the ICO Composite and the year.
+The final model contained ISO composite, year, and Brent Annual average.
+The last two models will be considered for web deployment due to simplicity considerations.
+Graph C contrasts the nine-feature model predicted vs observed data.
+The three models were saved and can be located in the repository.

 ### Feature rankings
 ![best_features.png](images/best_features.png)